The Adjunct Project seeks to empower GC student-workers by serving as a resource to:

 Join our listserv by sending an email to LISTSERV@GC.LISTSERV.CUNY.EDU with SUBSCRIBE ADJUNCT-L in the body of the email.

 (Please note: Office hours are subject to change.
-Please email us or check the AP Office Hours calendar at the bottom of this page to make sure we’ll be there before stopping by.)
+Please email us to make sure we’ll be there before stopping by.)

 Held in room 5498.